Solution · Health & Medical

 How quickly does a dental or dermatology practice see results from Prefero?

 Most practices see measurable improvement within 45 days.
-Lila's local optimisations produce Google Maps impression gains within 30 days; Cora starts converting patient inquiries from day one.
-Recall reactivation through Echo typically shows a lift in returning patients within 60–90 days as procedure-calibrated sequences work through the full patient database.
+Lila's local optimizations produce Google Maps impression gains within 30 days, and its review requests start compounding your rating from the first week live.
+Cora begins converting after-hours inquiries into booked consultations from day one.
+Recall reactivation, driven by Echo's procedure-calibrated follow-up, typically shows a lift in returning patients within 60–90 days as sequences work through the full patient database.

 Does Prefero integrate with Dentrix, Eaglesoft, or Practice by Numbers?

 Yes.
 Cora reads real-time availability and writes consultation bookings into Dentrix, Eaglesoft, and compatible practice management systems.
-Echo pulls appointment history from the same sources to trigger recall sequences at the right interval per patient and procedure type.
+Lila pulls completed-appointment data from the same systems to trigger HIPAA-aware review requests and reads your procedure menu to keep listings and posts accurate, while Echo reads recall due dates to time reactivation sequences per procedure.
 Practice by Numbers data can feed Sage's reporting dashboard without any manual export.

-Cora's response scripts are configured to use educational language only: cost ranges, general eligibility criteria, and recovery timelines drawn from published clinical summaries.
-It does not diagnose, prescribe, or provide personalised medical advice.
-Any question outside approved scope triggers an automatic escalation to your clinical team.
+Cora's response scripts use educational language only: cost ranges, general eligibility criteria, and recovery timelines drawn from published clinical summaries.
+It does not diagnose, prescribe, or provide personalized medical advice, and any question outside approved scope triggers an automatic escalation to your clinical team.
 All conversation logs are retained per your practice's data-handling policy.
+Lila applies the same compliance standard to review requests and responses, never referencing a specific diagnosis or treatment detail the patient has not already made public.

 How does Prefero compare to Solutionreach or Weave for patient reactivation?

 Solutionreach and Weave are strong appointment-reminder tools, well-suited for confirmations and recall SMS inside established patient workflows.
-Where Prefero differs is the pre-booking layer: Cora converts patient research inquiries before they reach the appointment stage, and Lila builds the search presence that generates those inquiries in the first place.
+Where Prefero differs is the pre-booking layer: Cora converts patient research inquiries before they reach the appointment stage, Lila builds the search presence and review base that get you found and chosen in the first place, and Echo runs recall with procedure-calibrated sequences rather than generic reminder blasts.
 For practices where the recall list is full but new patient volume is flat, Prefero fills the upstream gap that Solutionreach and Weave are not designed for.

-What happens if a patient asks a clinical question Cora cannot answer?
+What happens if a patient asks a clinical question Prefero cannot answer?

 Cora escalates immediately, flagging the conversation, notifying your designated clinical contact by SMS or email, and letting the patient know a team member will follow up within the window you define.
 In practice, Cora handles more than 85% of health and medical inquiries end-to-end: procedure pricing, availability, booking, and general eligibility.
-Clinical questions requiring personalised judgment are the exception, not the rule.
+Clinical questions requiring personalized judgment are the exception, not the rule, and Lila applies the same escalation discipline to any review that raises a clinical concern.

 Can Sage track case acceptance rates by procedure type?